 Gluten will not develop without friction.
 See question #20 and make sure your dough is neither too wet nor too dry while you can still fix it.

-THE GOAL: When the dough is almost done kneading, it should briefly stick to the sides (friction), then pull away cleanly.
+THE GOAL: When the dough is almost done kneading, it should briefly stick to the sides (provides friction), then pull away cleanly.
 This does not apply to certain wet doughs like ciabatta, brioche, or rye bread.
 But it’s a general principle that works for most bread recipes.

 If you have any questions or suggestions, you can email me privately: Paula at saladinajar.com.